Download

 Start Treating With SENVELGO Oral Solution

 Treating your newly diagnosed feline diabetic patients with SENVELGO oral solution helps conveniently manage feline diabetes.
 It saves your clients from the costs, time, and stress of twice-daily insulin use.
-Better still, it saves your team time by significantly reducing the need for blood glucose monitoring and the complex back-and-forth of helping clients properly manage their cat’s diabetes with insulin.
+Better still, it saves your team time by significantly reducing the need for blood glucose monitoring for stabilized cats and the complex back-and-forth of helping clients properly manage their cat’s diabetes with insulin.
 Download the treatment guide to learn about the new patient protocol for SENVELGO oral solution.

 Start Treating With SENVELGO Oral Solution

 Treating your newly diagnosed feline diabetic patients with SENVELGO oral solution helps conveniently manage feline diabetes.
 It saves your clients from the costs, time, and stress of twice-daily insulin use.
-Better still, it saves your team time by significantly reducing the need for blood glucose monitoring and the complex back-and-forth of helping clients properly manage their cat’s diabetes with insulin.
+Better still, it saves your team time by significantly reducing the need for blood glucose monitoring for stabilized cats and the complex back-and-forth of helping clients properly manage their cat’s diabetes with insulin.
 Download the treatment guide to learn about the new patient protocol for SENVELGO oral solution.

 A man administers Senvelgo to his cat's food